ZHANG-NI/HBG/README.md

 # Hybrid-Balance GFlowNet for Solving Vehicle Routing Problems

-Our paper is accepted by NeurIPS 2025.
+Our paper *“[Hybrid-Balance GFlowNet for Solving Vehicle Routing Problems](https://arxiv.org/abs/2510.04792)”* has been accepted to NeurIPS 2025.

 The proposed HBG framework is compatible with existing GFlowNet-based solvers, including [GFACS](https://github.com/ai4co/gfacs/tree/main?tab=readme-ov-file) and [AGFN](https://github.com/ZHANG-NI/AGFN ).
 All datasets used in our experiments are derived from (https://github.com/ZHANG-NI/AGFN/tree/main/data).